 Example

-The AI model scrutinizes all previous commits, and each code modification contributes to determining which test cases are the most relevant.
-When you don’t have enough resources (time, people, etc.), the most impactful tests get the highest priority and are executed first instead of running an entire suite.
+The AI model scrutinizes all previous commits, and each code modification contributes to determining which test cases are most relevant.
+When you don’t have enough resources (time, people, etc.), most impactful tests get the highest priority and are executed first instead of running an entire suite.
 Eventually, you can reduce execution time by 50+%.

 Precise cost optimization